 For those who aren’t staying at a single resort, you’ll probably want to explore different cities on the island.
 While there are three international airports, most people only use domestic flights if they are going to visit the neighboring islands of Vieques or Culebra.

 It’s less expensive to rent a car each day and more convenient than taking the bus.
-Car rentals cost about $40 per day.
-If you’re going on a long road trip, you’ll probably have to pay a toll.
-Most tolls are less than $1.50.
+Be aware that if you’re taking a longer trip, there are often tolls.

 Fuel is also less expensive than in the US, and it’s sold in liters.
 The only downside to the car is the chaos of the road.
 There’s a lot of traffic around Puerto Rico, especially around the capital, San Juan.